OmniSharp/omnisharp-emacs/README.md

 The server must be a recent one, e.g. at least from year 2016.
 If you haven't updated your server copy since that, you must upgrade.

+You can install the server from source as detailed on [omnisharp-roslyn building page](https://github.com/OmniSharp/omnisharp-roslyn#building).
+Or use the following instructions.

+ * TODO: there are plans to add automatic server installation/update mechanism to `omnisharp-emacs` eventually.
+See [omnisharp-emacs#275](https://github.com/OmniSharp/omnisharp-emacs/issues/275).
+But for now you have to install it manually.

 ### On macOS with brew
 <pre>
 brew tap omnisharp/omnisharp-roslyn